bryerblack/ToggleCore/README.md

 ```
       dotnet add package ToggleCoreLibrary --version 1.0.4
 ```
-Before starting up, this library requires the MrAdvice library, wich should already have been installed with the instalation of ToggleCore, if not, intall it.
+Before starting up, this library requires the MrAdvice library, which should already have been installed with the instalation of ToggleCore, if not, intall it.
 Make sure that all the projects you intend to use the new FeatureToggle custom attribute has a reference to the MrAdvice library.
 You can do this adding the following line in the itemGroup of your project's .csproj:
 ```xml
       <PackageReference Include="MrAdvice" Version="2.16.0" />
 ```